FREQUENTLY ASKED QUESTIONS

 Do you offer any certified instruction programs?

 Not at this time.
-Our instructional focus centers on teaching the basics needed to safely and confidently enjoy our boats and boards under the types of conditions typically encountered in our location - and for the vast majority of people that tends to be enough.
+Our instructional focus centers on teaching the basics needed to safely and confidently enjoy our boats and boards under the types of conditions typically encountered in our location - and for the vast majority of people that's enough.
 If, however, you want to take your rowing or paddling further, there are a number of local clubs, organizations and/or individuals that offer varied levels of training, certification and competitive development.

 Can I bring my dog with me in a boat/on a board?